 Real-time analysis of atmospheric plasma processes

 By measuring its dynamic electrical curve, atmospheric plasma processes can be monitored and controlled.
-No additional sensors are needed as a close analysis of the measured current and voltage values already reveals a multitude of process information.
+No additional sensors are needed as a close real-time analysis of the measured current and voltage values already reveals a multitude of process information.

 Intelligent process control

 The most intelligent way for predictive maintenance and avoiding machine downtime is having an exact knowledge of the process flow as well as all relevant parameters.

 Maintenance planning in particular faces the daily challenge of ensuring maximum machine availability while at the same time minimizing material consumption for maintenance and repairs.
 This is a requirement which most existing maintenance concepts cannot meet.
 The exit nozzles used in atmospheric plasma processes have a limited lifespan.
 Either, the nozzles are changed prophylactically at fixed intervals, accepting the fact that only about 70% of their potential life cycle is exploited, or the process is continued up to the point when it becomes apparent that the desired effect begins to lack in quality.
 In many cases, the latter is not acceptable as it involves the risk of producing substandard products or rejects.

 Of course there are other conditions which influence process stability.
 For instance, fluctuations or faults in the system can be caused by the facility’s gas/compressed air supply system.